nalbarr/coursera-getting-cleaning-data/CodeBook.md

 ##### Final output codes

-The final tiday data set codes and data are:
+The final tidy data set codes are below:

  [1] "by.subject"
  [2] "by.activity"